SoftFever/OrcaSlicer/doc/How-to-wiki.md

 When creating new pages, follow these file naming conventions:

+- Use unique file names to avoid conflicts.
 - Use descriptive names that reflect the page's content.
 - Use kebab-case for filenames (e.g., `How-to-wiki.md`).
 - If the page belongs to a specific section, include the section name in the file name.
 For example, calibration pages should end with `-calib.md` (e.g., `flow-rate-calib.md`, `pressure-advance-calib.md`).